 The Contact deposit is described as a structurally controlled hydrothermal zone in granodiorite.
 While not classic porphyry it is considered to be of a porphyritic style where the stockworks of mineralized veinlets disseminate copper into the surrounding rock.

 Willoughby says the best comparables for the deposit are in Nevada’s Yerington district, roughly 80-km southeast of Reno where Nevada Copper (NCU-T) has the Pumpkin Hollow project and Quaterra Resources (QTA-V) has its MacArthur Mine.

 As for how the volatile global economy could affect Contact, Willoughby says the project is insulated in some ways.

-“If copper prices slide, other costs will slide, too.
+“If copper prices slide other costs will slide, too.
 Things like fuel cost and acid costs will come down,” he says.
-“Our operating costs were based on a copper price of US$2.25 per lb. copper in the prefeasibility study, so that gives us confidence.”
+“Our operating costs were based on a copper price of US$2.25 per lb. of copper in the prefeasibility study so that gives us confidence.”

 And with China still consuming 40% of the global copper supply, and recent reports out of the U.S. that housing starts are up and car sales are higher, too, Willoughby has reason to stay optimistic about the future price of copper.

 At the end of the day, however, macro-economic factors are out of the control of any mining executive.
 All a management team can do is make sure all of its ducks are lined up in a row, and build the most efficient project it can.
 And on that front, Enexco is heading in the right direction.